Reassessing the link between B-modes and inflation

 The next step in the standard treatment is to introduce quantum mechanics into the picture.
 This is done by quantizing the perturbations $\Psi$, $\delta\phi$ and $h_{ij}$ as fields on the background provided by the spacetime $g_0$ and the classical inflaton field $\phi_0$.
 In fact, the equations of motion for these perturbations lead to an interaction between $\Psi$ and $\delta\phi$ that makes it convenient to directly quantize the field $v =a ( \delta\phi + \frac {\dot \phi_0}{\mathcal{H}} \Psi ) $, known as the Mukhanov-Sasaki variable.
 One also assumes that the quantum state of the field is the Bunch-Davies vacuum \footnote{Or some other appropriate vacuum state characterized, in the asymptotic past, by initial mode conditions taken in analogy with the Minkowski vacuum.
 The point, though, is that such states are equivalent to the Bunch-Davies one regarding the homogeneity and isotropy properties.}.
 Finally, one identifies the vacuum uncertainties in the spatial Fourier components of $v$, $\Psi$ and $h_{ij}$ with actual, physical inhomogeneities in the CMB, leading, as is well-known, to a spectacular matching between predictions and observations.

-Now, since both the scalar and tensorial perturbations are treated equally in this setting, it is not surprising, given a specific inflationary model, for there to be a precise relationship and close similarity in their predicted amplitudes and shapes.
+Now, since both the scalar and tensor perturbations are treated equally in this setting, it is not surprising, given a specific inflationary model, for there to be a close similarity in their predicted amplitudes and shapes.
 In fact, the standard estimates for the power spectra of the scalar and tensor perturbations are given by

 respectively, where the superscript $S$ stands for `standard' scenario (in contrast with the `collapse' scenario introduced below) \footnote{See \cite{BmodesAlt1,BmodesAlt2} for alternative derivations of the tensor spectrum within the standard approach.}.
 Therefore, for $r$, the ratio of the amplitudes in tensor and scalar perturbations, one finds $r \simeq \epsilon$.
 As $\epsilon $ is also connected with the tilt in the scalar spectrum \cite{Tilt}, empirical constraints on that quantity can be used to limit the viability of various simple inflationary models.
 In particular, measurements of the amplitude of scalar perturbations, combined with the failure to detect tensor perturbations, have been used to discriminate among inflationary models and even to rule-out some of the simplest ones \cite{nullB-modes1,nullB-modes2,Kamionkowski}.